A Job Talk with Recent College Grads

 Create an emergency fund.
 Experts recommend setting aside six months’ worth of expenses in case you become disabled or lose your job.
 Even starting with small contributions can help you build your fund.

 As a recent college grad, there are many places to seek out jobs so take some time to research what works for your industry.

 Tap into online job search engines.
-There are plenty of online job search aggregates where you can look for job offerings like Indeed, LinkedIn, Glassdoor and Monster.
-Make sure you tailor your resume and cover letter to each job you apply for if you want the best chance at being selected.
+There are plenty of online job search aggregates where you can look for job offerings like Indeed, LinkedIn, Glassdoor, and Monster.
+Make sure you tailor your resume and cover letter to each job you apply for if you want the best chance of being selected.

 Government jobs.
 With some digging, you can seek out local municipal jobs by visiting city websites.
 Most states have job pages as well, and national government jobs can be searched for on USAJOBS.gov.